divramod/dm-npm/README.md

 - run (local)
     dmn publish

+## Generators
+Most of the jobs and tasks here use the yield style and assume the code is contained within a generator function.
+For example you can use co for that.
+This style requires ES6 generators and has to be enabled in node 0.11.x or greater via the --harmony flag.

 ## Jobs and Tasks
-- For running the jobs and tasks, you have cd into the module you want to work with.
+- For running the jobs and tasks, you have to cd into the module you want to work with.
 - I devided the todos i have to solve in a npm project into tasks (mostly one simple command) and jobs (a more complex combination of tasks).

 ### Jobs